in Google Search Console on Blogger?

 2. Incorrect Blogger Settings

-- Make sure your blog isn't blocking search engines:
+- Make sure if your blog isn't blocking search engines:

 - Turn on "Visible to search engines" so that Google can crawl your blog.